Inmet's bid to take over Petaquilla fails

-(Reuters) - Canada’s Inmet Mining Corp IMN.TO is backing away from a hostile takeover of Petaquilla Minerals Ltd PTQ.TO after its C$130 million ($130.46 million) offer failed to secure shareholder support.
+Nov 6 (Reuters) - Canada’s Inmet Mining Corp is backing away from a hostile takeover of Petaquilla Minerals Ltd after its C$130 million ($130.46 million) offer failed to secure shareholder support.

 Shares of Inmet rose 1.4 percent on the Toronto Stock Exchange after the Toronto-based base metal miner said on Tuesday its minimum tender option was not met and the offer had expired.
 Petaquilla’s stock dropped more than 23 percent.